 There are many arguments against carrying a gun.
 However, I think it boils down to a few fundamental questions.

-- Are you willing to allow a stranger determine whether or not you get raped and/or murdered?
+- Are you willing to allow a stranger determine whether or not you get raped, violently injured and/or murdered?

-- Do you think that someone who is high on drugs or a sexual predator will listen to your pleas for mercy in the moment he is about to attack you?
+- Do you think that someone who is high on drugs or is a cold-hearted thug or sexual predator will listen to your pleas for mercy in the moment he is about to attack you?

 - Do you think that as a woman, you will be able to physically overpower a determined and violent male criminal?